Undergraduate Course Catalog 2016-2017

 For information concerning advanced degrees, see the Graduate Catalog.

 Undergraduate advising in the Paul College is carried out jointly by academic advisers and the faculty.
-The academic advisers are based in the Paul College Undergraduate Programs Office, where student academic records are kept.
+The academic advisers are based in the Paul College Undergraduate Programs and Advising Office, where student academic records are kept.
 The advisers assist students in program planning, preregistration, understanding and meeting general academic requirements, and general academic and career decision making.
 In addition, the advisers coordinate study abroad and domestic exchange and honors programs.
 The faculty draw on their own experience, expertise, and interests in helping students with course, program, and career selection.

 The peer advising system, established in 1984, was created for the purpose of introducing first-year students to the college experience.
-Students complete a one-credit, credit/fail course each semester (ADMN 405/406, Freshman Academic Experience I/II), led by selected upper-class students under the direction of the Undergraduate Programs Office.
+Students complete a one-credit, credit/fail course each semester (PAUL 405/406, Freshman Academic Experience I/II) led by selected upper-class students under the direction of the Undergraduate Programs and Advising Office.
 The courses’ goals are to familiarize students with their major, college, and University; to introduce students to the nature of academic knowledge, academic standards, and academic/personal management skills essential for success in the University; to provide discussion of a common topic or book; to support students in their personal growth; to develop personal responsibility; and to encourage first-year students to use the advising services on campus.

 Undergraduates are encouraged to develop an advisory relationship with one or more faculty members with whom they have mutual interests.
 All students are urged to seek as much assistance as they need from appropriate sources, but are reminded that theirs is the ultimate responsibility for knowing and meeting the various academic requirements for a degree.